 Faced by the multiple demands of running a business you can become overwhelmed.
-To refresh and energise you need to set boundaries on the time you spend with your colleagues and employees etc. By dedicating time away from your desk, firefighting the day- to-day tasks, and drawing on the collective wisdom of a regular Peer Advisory Board meeting you can reflect on the bigger issues that impact your strategy.
+To refresh and energise you need to set boundaries on the time you spend with your colleagues and employees etc. By dedicating time away from your desk, firefighting the day- to-day tasks, and drawing on the collective wisdom of a regular Peer Advisory Circle meeting you can reflect on the bigger issues that impact your strategy.
 In essence you “take time to make time.”

 Feedback, Accountability and Support:

-By becoming a member of a Peer Advisory Board you learn from the multiple perspectives, experiences and advice you receive and give.
+By becoming a member of a Peer Advisory Circle you learn from the multiple perspectives, experiences and advice you receive and give.
 However, the meetings are not simply a “gab fest”.
 You commit to taking action and declare a date to complete it.
 The executive coach and peers give you feedback, keep you accountable and offer you support.

 The Power of Connection: